oktadev/okta-blog/_source/_posts/2019-11-14-react-native-login.md

 {% img blog/react-native-login/ios-login-process.png alt:"iOS Login Process" %}{: .center-image }

-Once you're signed in, you'll see options to logout, get the user's information from an ID token, and get the user's information from the React Native SDK's `getUser()` method (a.k.a. the request).
+Once you're signed in, you'll see options to log out, get the user's information from an ID token, and get the user's information from the React Native SDK's `getUser()` method (a.k.a. the request).

 {% img blog/react-native-login/ios-login-complete.png alt:"iOS Login Process" %}{: .center-image }

-**NOTE:** The prompt that happens when you click **Login** cannot be avoided.
+**NOTE:** The prompt when you click **Login** cannot be avoided.
 This is an iOS safety mechanism.
 It also pops up when you log out.
 See [this issue](https://github.com/okta/samples-js-react-native/issues/14) for more information.

 ### Run Your React Native App on Android

-The schematic you ran modifies all the necessary files for Android.
-There's no code modifications required!
+The schematic you ran modifies all the necessary files for Android; there are no code modifications required!

 You will need to run an AVD (Android Virtual Device) before starting your app, or you can plug in your Android phone and use that.
 If you have neither, launch Android Studio and go to **Tools** > **AVD Manager**.
 Click **Create Virtual Device** at the bottom and select a phone of your choice.
 I chose a Pixel 3 XL with Android 10.